-Being compliant with OSHA regulations for warehouse is crucial when it comes to avoiding devastating fines and legalities for your business.
-However, compliance is just as important and relevant to the safety of your warehouse and can make the difference between the occurrence of preventable accidents and the elimination of serious injuries, equipment damage, and deaths.
-That’s why OSHA places critical importance on their warehouse rules and regulations.
-Without this structure of guidelines in place, every warehouse out there (including yours) would truly be the “wild west” in terms of safety standards and general warehouse rules and regulations.
+Being compliant with OSHA warehouse safety regulations is crucial, particularly when it comes to avoiding devastating fines for your business.
+However, compliance is just as important and relevant to the safety of your warehouse.
+That’s why OSHA has established warehouse rules and regulations.
+Without these guidelines in place, every warehouse (including yours) would truly be in the “wild west” in terms of safety standards and general warehouse rules and regulations.

 How do OSHA warehouse regulations and safety guidelines impact your distribution center?
 Let’s take a look!

 Why Does My Facility Need to Be Compliant with OSHA Warehouse Rules and Regulations?

 There are more than 7,000 warehouses in the United States employing more than 140,000 workers, and these figures continue to increase.
 The rate of fatal injuries due to accidents in the warehouse industry is higher than the national average for all industries as well.

 OSHA is responsible for the implementation of workplace health and safety regulations in the USA.
 This agency has the power to levy fines as high as $30,000 to employers for willful or repeated violations of OSHA regulations for a warehouse.